 - Domiciliary Care

 - Day Services

 Reason for guidance

-The current pandemic of COVID-19 is likely to impact on social care services for several months to come.
-Many volunteers are likely to be unable or unwilling to volunteer, for example because they or their families are vulnerable to infection.
-At the same time there will be increased strain on social care services, with likely increased demand for volunteer services as well as new opportunities for volunteers to be involved.
-New legislation aims to make it easier for people to volunteer to help support public services, including organisations being able to make basic Disclosure and Barring Service (DBS) checks for those wishing to volunteer.
+Covid-19 has had an impact on social care services throughout the lockdown and likely to for several months to come and into the future.
+Many volunteers have been unable or unwilling to volunteer, for example because they or their families are vulnerable to infection or have been shielding.
+At the same time there continues to be an increased strain on social care services, and an increased demand for volunteer services as well as new opportunities for volunteers to be involved.

 A one-page checklist summarises the key points from this guidance.

-Some volunteers will need to stop volunteering for the time being, on the grounds of their age (over 70 years) and those who have underlying health conditions which will put them at risk, including those who have received the shielding letter and are advised to stay at home for 12 weeks.
-A risk review of current volunteers may be appropriate, asking key questions about vulnerabilities and encouraging those at risk to ‘pause’ their volunteering.
-Volunteers may feel duty bound to carry on and need your active encouragement to stand down and move to minimal risk activities, such as providing helpline or befriending support.
+Some volunteers stopped volunteering for the time being, on the grounds of their age (over 70 years) and those who have underlying health conditions which put them at risk, including those who have received the shielding letter and were advised to stay at home until the 16 August 2020.
+A risk review of current volunteers may still be appropriate, asking key questions about vulnerabilities and encouraging those at risk to continue to ‘pause’ their volunteering.

 Volunteering: things to consider